mikeos-tech/Music-Server-Build-Documenation/README.md

 I am hoping that you will be inspired to experiment and to learn, what would you like to have your server do?

-As part of this I'm using and learning tools like *vim*, *tmux*, *ssh*, *git* and github.
+As part of this I'm using and learning tools like *vim*, *tmux*, *ssh*, *git* and GitHub.
 I've been using Linux for a long time but have been working mainly within the KDE desktop GUI recently, I'm enjoying getting back to the command line and learning a lot.

 Mike